RumeelHussainbnb/CoreDAODocs/README.md

 # Core DAO Documentation

-This is the restructuring of Core DAO official Docs built using [Docusaurus](https://docusaurus.io/).
+This is the restructuring of Core DAO's official Docs built using [Docusaurus](https://docusaurus.io/).

 ### Installation